xsuchy/ada-zangemann-cz/README.md

 SPDX-License-Identifier: CC-BY-SA-3.0-DE
 -->

-# Ada & Zangemann - A fairy tale about software, skateboards and raspberry ice cream
+# Ada & Zangemann - A Tale of Software, Skateboards and Raspberry Ice Cream

 [![REUSE status](https://api.reuse.software/badge/git.fsfe.org/fsfe/ada-zangemann)](https://api.reuse.software/info/git.fsfe.org/fsfe/ada-zangemann)

-This are the sources for the illustrated children's book "Ada & Zangemann - A fairy tale about software, skateboards and raspberry ice cream".
+This are the sources for the illustrated children's book "Ada & Zangemann - A Tale of Software, Skateboards and Raspberry Ice Cream".

 The book tells the story of the famous inventor Zangemann and the girl Ada, a curious tinkerer.
 Ada begins to experiment with hardware and